IQbrod/IKEBay/README.md

 ## Building for production

-To optimize the ikebay application for production, run:
+To optimize the IKEBay application for production, run:

     ./mvnw -Pprod clean package